HipoFinance/contract/README.md

 > Alternatively a simple text message with the comment `d` may be sent to the treasury by the staker.

-After this, the staker has sent the coins but will not receive hTON jetton yet.
+After this, the staker has sent the coins but will not receive the hTON jettons yet.
 The reason is that there might be another validation round in progress, and the staker has to wait for that round to finish.
-When the in-progress round finishes, the staker can receive hTON jetton.
+When the in-progress round finishes, the staker can receive hTON jettons.

 ### Stake Coins

 This step is usually handled by the **Driver** automatically.
 When the previous in-progress validation round finishes, the driver will send the `stake_coins` message for pending deposits.

-> Alternatively a simple text message with the comment `s` may be sent to the treasury by the staker.
+> Alternatively, a simple text message with the comment `s` may be sent to the treasury by the staker.
 Note that this most likely happens automatically, however it's available here to make the protocol permission-less: in the unlikely case that the driver doesn't work as expected, the user can drive the protocol forward.

 ### Send Tokens

-Stakers can send hTON jetton to anyone.
-This is usually done through TON Wallet applications which send `send_tokens` message to the staker's hTON jetton wallet.
+Stakers can send hTON jettons to anyone.
+This is usually done through TON Wallet applications which send `send_tokens` message to the staker's hTON jettons wallet.

 ### Unstake Tokens

-When a staker wants to burn hTON and withdraw some TON, he/she sends an `unstake_tokens` message to the hTON jetton wallet.
+When a staker wants to burn hTON and withdraw some TON, he/she sends an `unstake_tokens` message to the hTON jettons wallet.

 > Alternatively a simple text message with the comment `w` may be sent to the treasury by the staker.
 The choice of 'w' is intentional to match other similar protocols in the ecosystem.